 Her degrees include First Prizes from the conservatoires of Brussels and Paris, a Master degree from Namur and a diploma of advanced studies in Strasbourg, having spent formative years with masters such as Benoît Mernier, Jean Ferrard, Christophe Mantoux, Michel Bouvard and Olivier Latry.
 Laureate of the Rotary Club, the Vocation Foundation, the Wernaers and Lacour Foundation, First Prize of the National Axion Classics 2000 Competition (aka Belfius Competition), she served as artist in residence at Sapporo Concert Hall in 2008-2009.

-In addition to her activities as a performer, Cindy Castillo is also a producer and host at Musiq3, the Francophone classical radio station in Belgium.
+In addition to her activities as a performer, Cindy Castillo can also count on five years experience as producer and host at Musiq3, the Francophone classical radio station in Belgium.
 She teaches the organ with Hampus Lindwall at the IMEP Graduate School of Arts (Namur) in the framework of a new educational project baptized “OrgueStudio”.
 Concurrently she serves as titular organist at the National Basilica of the Sacred Heart in Brussels.Lise Bruyneel, 2015